Long Island Hands-Only CPR Kiosk

 National Walking Day – April 1st

 Adults are spending more time at work than ever before and an unfortunate side effect is that as a nation we are becoming more inactive.
-Physical inactivity doubles the risk … Read more
+Physical inactivity doubles the risk of heart disease.
+The good news is it is a problem you can fix by encouraging your community and company to take part in the … Read more

 Women-Know Your History